Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

-Here the tensor product is the injective tensor product in the category of complete locally convex non-Archimedean topological vector spaces. \end{tm} Theorem \ref{tmKunneth} is proven in \S \ref{subsecKunnethSH}. \begin{tm}[\textbf{Nearby existence }] \begin{enumerate} \item Suppose that $c_1(M)=0$ and $\widehat{SH}_{univ}^*(M)=0$.
-Then for any Hamiltonian $H:M\to\R$ which is proper and bounded from below, the subset of levels containing a contractible periodic orbit is dense in $H(M)\subset\R$. \item Let $\alpha\neq 1\in\pi_1(M)$.
-Suppose $\widehat{SH}^{*,\alpha}(M)\neq\{0\}$.
-Then there is a compact $K\subset M$ such that for any smooth proper and bounded below $H:M\to\R$ and any $a\in \R$ for which $H(K)\subset(-\infty,a]$ the set of $x\in[a,\infty)$ for which $H^{-1}(x)$ has a periodic orbit representing $\alpha$ is dense in $[a,\infty)$. \end{enumerate} \end{tm} Theorem \ref{tmNearbyEx0} is proven in \S\ref{subsecNearby}. \begin{rem} Examples satisfying the hypotheses of the first part of Theorem \ref{tmNearbyEx0} are complete toric varieties $M$ such that $c_1(M)=0$.
+\begin{rem} Examples satisfying the hypotheses of the first part of Theorem \ref{tmNearbyEx0} are complete toric varieties $M$ such that $c_1(M)=0$.
 This follows from the vanishing criterion of Theorem \ref{tmVanishing}.
 See Example \ref{exTCy}.
 There are manifolds in this class of examples which unlike $\C$ contain non-displaceable sets.
 Examples are the canonical bundles over $\Pp^2$ and over $\Pp^1\times \Pp^1$.
 By the Kunneth formula, the product of such a manifold with any geometrically bounded symplectic manifold of vanishing Chern class will again satisfy the hypothesis.

 An example of an $M$ and $\alpha$ satisfying the hypotheses the second part of Theorem \ref{tmNearbyEx0} is given by the cotangent bundle of the torus and any non-trivial homotopy class $\alpha$.
 This can be deduced from Theorems \ref{tmMappFloFixed} and \ref{tmKunneth}.
 From this we obtain many examples by taking the product with an arbitrary compact manifold or with a geometrically bounded one for which symplectic cohomology does not vanish, and considering homotopy classes pulled from the cotangent factor. \end{rem}